Meet Adrienne Ross Scanlan

 As a former New Yorker (who still reads the New York Times), I have spent the last 25 years in the Puget Sound region as a lay naturalist, citizen scientist, and ecological restoration volunteer, not to mention my former day job as a freelance grant writer working primarily with environmental and arts organizations.

 My family lives north of Seattle in the Puget Sound suburbs, which makes me a (sub)urban naturalist.
 Our house is located on a former plant nursery, so the backyard is filled with western red cedars, Garry oaks, Pacific rhododendrons, a western white pine, and more nonnative trees than we can find in a plant guide (as well as the ubiquitous English ivy and Himalayan blackberry, of course).
-I’m also a not-too-bad chess player who enjoys hiking, listening to the beautiful music of Artie Shaw’s “Begin the Beguine,” and (slowly) learning Hebrew.
+Not surprisingly, my manuscript-in-progress (which I hope to publish in late 2025) is an essay collection (currently) titled What My Gardens Grew.